Sales figures show slower growth for N.D. economy

-The wholesale trade sector seeing a $80.9 million increase in taxable sales or 6.6 percent growth.
+The wholesale trade sector saw a $80.9 million increase in taxable sales, or 6.6 percent growth.

-"The impact of the prolonged severe winter weather affected our key industry sectors like mining and oil extraction, construction, and transportation and warehousing," said Fong.
+"The impact of the prolonged severe winter weather affected our key industry sectors like mining and oil extraction, construction, and transportation and warehousing," Fong said.
 "In addition, rising fuel costs likely added to the challenges faced by businesses, ag producers, and individuals alike."

-Spring came very late in North Dakota this year, a big change from 2012 that had a mild winter and an early spring.
+Spring came very late in North Dakota this year, a big change from 2012, which had a mild winter and an early spring.

-Kenmare saw the largest drop with 44.7 percent, followed by Walhalla's 31.6 percent, Park River down 31 percent and Bowman with 29.8 percent drop.
-Grand Forks had a 1.9 percent drop and Jamestown saw a .07 percent decrease.
+Kenmare saw the largest drop with 44.7 percent, followed by Walhalla's 31.6 percent, Park River's 31 percent and Bowman with a 29.8 percent drop.
+Grand Forks had a 1.9 percent drop and Jamestown saw a 0.07 percent decrease.

 "While today's numbers point to a slowdown in the rate of growth when compared to the same quarter in 2012, the report is a reflection of the stability in North Dakota's diverse economy and reflects a leveling off to a more sustainable pace," Fong said.